Laburnum alpinum (Mill.) Bercht. & J.Presl

 Bloom Time: May to June

 Laburnum alpinum is a deciduous tree similar to Laburnum anagyroides.
-It grows up to 16 feet (4.9 m) tall and up to 20 feet (6 m) wide at a fast rate.
-The leaves are odd-fingered with three oblong, single leaves.
-The leaf margin is smooth and the petiole longer than the leaf.
+It quickly grows up to 16 feet (4.9 m) tall and up to 20 feet (6 m) wide.
+Leaves are odd-fingered with three single oblong leaves.
+The leaf margin is smooth, and the petiole is longer than the leaf.
 The leaf arrangement is alternate.
 It is in flower from May to June, and the seeds ripen from September to October.
-The panicles of yellow, vanilla-scented, pea-like flowers are hermaphrodite (having both male and female organs).
-The fruit is a pod or legume, the seeds green at first but becoming shiny black.
+The panicles of yellow, vanilla-scented, pea-like flowers are hermaphrodites (having both male and female organs).
+The fruits are pod or legume, with seeds green at first but becoming shiny black.

 How to Grow and Care

 Choose a growing site that is exposed to full sunlight.
 The more sunlight, the better the Laburnum will bloom.
 An exception to this rule is home gardeners who live in USDA zone 8.
 Laburnums do not tolerate heat well, so gardeners who live in hotter climates should choose a location that gets morning sun but is shaded from direct exposure to hot afternoon sunlight.

 Plant your Laburnum in fertile, well-drained soil.
 These trees are small, about 20 feet (50 cm) in height, so they can also be grown in containers.
 If you use a container, make sure it has drainage holes.

 Water frequently.
 These trees thrive in cool, moist soils and grow best in climates that have mild, wet summers.
 Water at least once each week — more often when the weather is hotter than usual.